tmpim/casket-docs/docs/casketfile.md

-# Caddyfile Syntax
+# Casketfile Syntax

-This page describes the syntax of the Caddyfile.
-If it is your first time writing a Caddyfile, try the [Caddyfile primer](/tutorial/caddyfile) tutorial instead.
+This page describes the syntax of the Casketfile.
+If it is your first time writing a Casketfile, try the [Casketfile primer](/tutorial/casketfile) tutorial instead.
 This page is not beginner-friendly; it is technical and kind of boring.

-Although this article is verbose, the Caddyfile is designed to be easily readable and writable by humans.
+Although this article is verbose, the Casketfile is designed to be easily readable and writable by humans.
 You will find that it is easy to remember, not cumbersome, and flows off the fingers.

-The term "Caddyfile" often refers to a file, but more generally means a blob of Caddy configuration text.
-A Caddyfile can be used to configure any Caddy server type: HTTP, DNS, etc. The basic structure and syntax of the Caddyfile is the same for all server types, but semantics change.
-Because of this variability, this document treats the Caddyfile only as the generic configuration syntax as it applies to all server types.
-Caddyfile documentation for specific types may be found within their respective docs.
-For instance, the HTTP server [documents the semantics of its Caddyfile](/http-caddyfile).
+The term "Casketfile" often refers to a file, but more generally means a blob of Casket configuration text.
+A Casketfile can be used to configure any Casket server type: HTTP, DNS, etc. The basic structure and syntax of the Casketfile is the same for all server types, but semantics change.
+Because of this variability, this document treats the Casketfile only as the generic configuration syntax as it applies to all server types.
+Casketfile documentation for specific types may be found within their respective docs.
+For instance, the HTTP server [documents the semantics of its Casketfile](/http-casketfile).

 ### Topics